 403(b) – Employer sponsored retirement account for schools, non-profits, and churches – Almost identical to 401(k)s except they are reserved for certain types of non-profit organizations and they have different rules around who can participate in the plan and when.

 TSP – Employer sponsored retirement account for government agencies – The Thrift Savings Plan is also almost identical to the 401(k) except that it is reserved for US civil and military service men and women.

 529 – State sponsored college savings plans – State-sponsored plans that allow individuals and families to save for college in tax-advantaged accounts.
 Most states create a government-sponsored investing authority that pools assets and invests for those that save into the plan.
 Investments grow tax-free and earnings can be withdrawn tax-free if used to pay for qualified educational expenses – usually college and grad school.
 Some states provide an extra bonus by allowing you to deduct contributions from your income to reduce state taxes as well.

 HSA – Health Savings Account – These employer-sponsored plans are used in conjunction with high-deductible health care plans.
 They allow you to save up to a certain amount of pre-tax money each year that will grow tax free and that can be withdrawn tax-free for qualified medical expenses.
-This “triple tax advantage” can be extremely power if you have one of these accounts to make use of.
+This “triple tax advantage” can be extremely powerful if you have one of these accounts to make use of.

 457 and other salary deferral plans – Some employers offer select employees the option of deferring their current salary to be paid out later.
 The deferred earnings grow over a specified timeframe in a trust or on the employer’s books.
 When the funds are taken out, they count as current income just 401(k) or IRA withdrawals would but without any other potential tax penalty.